Use the Flutter inspector

 Additionally, the explorer shows layout constraint violations and render overflow errors.
 Violated layout constraints are colored red, and overflow errors are presented in the standard "yellow-tape" pattern, as you might see on a running device.
 These visualizations aim to improve understanding of why overflow errors occur as well as how to fix them.

-Clicking a widget in the layout explorer mirrors the selection on the on-device inspector.
+Clicking a widget in the flex explorer mirrors the selection on the on-device inspector.
 Select Widget Mode needs to be enabled for this.
 To enable it, click on the Select Widget Mode button in the inspector.

 For some properties, like flex factor, flex fit, and alignment, you can modify the value via dropdown lists in the explorer.
-When modifying a widget property, you see the new value reflected not only in the Layout Explorer, but also on the device running your Flutter app.
+When modifying a widget property, you see the new value reflected not only in the flex explorer, but also on the device running your Flutter app.
 The explorer animates on property changes so that the effect of the change is clear.
 Widget property changes made from the layout explorer don't modify your source code and are reverted on hot reload.

 Interactive Properties

-#Layout Explorer supports modifying mainAxisAlignment
+#The flex explorer supports modifying mainAxisAlignment

 , crossAxisAlignment